Compensation for Cyclists Colliding with Vehicles

 Step 6: Settlement and compensation

-The timeline for each case will be unique and some of the specifics will vary, but your solicitor will make it a priority to keep you informed throughout the process so you always know what's going on.
+The timeline for each case will be unique and some of the specifics will vary, but Switalskis will make it a priority to keep you informed throughout the process so you always know what's going on.
 You can feel confident that we'll be with you every step of the way to make the process as smooth and stress-free as possible.

 How much compensation can you get for cycling accidents?